 (If your answer is “nothing,” tell us what you can in them, or go ahead and just say “Count me in” if you’re feeling shy or have no jars yet.
 We’re easy!
 And you can cut and paste the same answer all three places.)

-Winners will be drawn randomly after entries close at midnight on Tuesday, September 4, and informed by email.
+Winners will be were drawn randomly after entries closed at midnight on Tuesday, September 4, 2012, and informed by email.
 Good luck to all, and I hope we’ve inspired you to spend some of your holiday weekend putting up the harvest.